faradayio/csvkiller/README.md

-  -h, --help                           output usage information -V, --version                        output the version number -c, --column [name]                  Which column to segment by -o, --output-directory [directory]   The directory where output goes [output] -d, --delimiter [delimiter]          How to split up lines in the input file [,] -od, --output-delimiter [delimiter]  How to split up lines in the output files [,]
+  -h, --help                           output usage information -V, --version                        output the version number -c, --column [name]                  Which column to segment by -d, --delimiter [delimiter]          How to split up lines in the input file (use TAB for tab-delimited) [,] -od, --output-delimiter [delimiter]  How to split up lines in the output files (use TAB for tab-delimited) [,] -b, --buffer-size [characters]       Number of characters can be in the in-memory file buffer before it's written to the disk [1000000]
 ```

 #Examples